-This hearty Simple Beef Stew is made completely from scratch and is absolutely delicious, just like Mom used to make it.
+This hearty and simple beef stew is made completely from scratch and is absolutely delicious, just like Mom used to make it.

 And when I say completely from scratch, I mean from scratch.
 There’s no beef broth, no packets of flavoring mix, no consommé in here.
-It’s (wonderfully cheap) beef chuck, vegetables, a little oil, water, and a couple hours of long, low simmering time.
-And you can’t beat it.
+It’s chunks of beef chuck, vegetables, and spices, and a couple hours of long, low simmering time.

 You can add all the artificial flavor in the world, but nothing is going to beat the rich flavor of a stew that is given time to cook the way stew was meant to be cooked.